 - Decide in advance whether you want to cover your hair loss.
 There are lots of different headwear and cosmetic options.
 Try some out beforehand to see what works for you.

-- Some people find it helpful to try an app such as ShaveMyHead, which shows you how you will look without hair.
+- Some people find it helpful to try an app that shows you how you will look without hair.
 Family and friends can also join in.

 - Tell family and friends that you expect to lose your hair.
 This can prepare them for the potential change in your appearance.
 If you feel uneasy about how they might respond, talking to them in advance of your treatment may help you feel less anxious.